Astronomy gets nine new computers

 Room 606 in the College of Arts & Sciences Astronomy Department is the home of computers devoted to instruction in a number of astronomy classes.
 They play a critical role: enabling real-time data analysis by the undergraduates and graduate students who operate the telescopes on the roof of the CAS building during nighttime observational astronomy labs.

-By the beginning of the [2012-13] academic year, those 10-year-old computers were nearing the end of their useful lives.
-Students dealt daily with the frustrations of looking at indistinct images on the monitors and agonizingly slow data downloads.
+But by the beginning of the 2012–2013 academic year, those 10-year-old computers were nearing the end of their useful lives.
+Students dealt daily with the frustrations of looking at indistinct images on the monitors and enduring agonizingly slow data downloads.
 The machines were wearing out, and replacement parts were no longer available.
 There was no simple solution in sight.

-BU’s astronomy department is one of the largest in the country, with 40 majors and 35 to 40 graduate students each year.
-The department consistently ranks in the country’s top ten programs, along with the University of Colorado, the University of California/Berkeley, Harvard, MIT, and others.
+BU’s astronomy department is one of the largest in the country, with 40 undergraduate and 35 to 40 graduate students pursuing astronomy degrees each year.
+The department consistently ranks in the country’s top 10 programs, along with the University of Colorado, the University of California at Berkeley, Harvard, MIT, and others.